coady/clients/README.md

 ```

 # Roadmap
-`aiohttp` has made several incompatible changes, including forbidding subclassing.
-So the async client has switched to `httpx`.

-There are no interface changes to the async client itself, other than the different response object.
+`httpx` is on track to reach 1.0 status before `requests3` is available, and natively supports a base URL on its client.
-In the future `clients` may switch to only `httpx` or `requests3`.
+In the future `clients` may switch to only `httpx`.

 # Changes
+dev
+* httpx >=0.14 required

 1.2
 * Python 3 required
 * httpx >=0.11 required